ventusnetwork/ventus-core/README.rst

 TODO List
 ---------

-* Add Harry Potter's broomstick
+* Finish lores in menus, but also in items
 * Add a way to gain exp and implement that into PlayerStats
 * Finish all the GUI menus
+* Add drill pickaxe
+* Add exp as a module in the JSON data - required exp = (nextLevel * 1000) exp to level up
 * Add modules into items such as tracking bow being mountable, and player-only (/modifyitem)
-* Add exp as a module in the JSON data - required exp = (nextLevel * 1000) exp to level up
-* Add drill pickaxe
+* Add item where you can pick people up and carry them, and throw them with a 0.99x tick multiplier
 * Add custom mob drops
-* Add item where you can pick people up and carry them, and throw them with a 0.99x tick multiplier
+* Do item lores

 Add commands: